MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/browse-for-oracle-e-business-suite-operations-under-the-application-based-view.md

 ---
 description: "Learn more about: Browse for Oracle E-Business Suite operations under the application-based view"
-title: "Browse for Oracle E-Business Suite operations under the application-based view | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Browse for Oracle E-Business Suite operations under the application-based view" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: fb207869-1a19-4e19-ba47-c78d2a29b36d
-caps.latest.revision: 4
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Browse for Oracle E-Business Suite operations under the application-based view
 You can use the [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] or the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] to browse for outbound and inbound operations that can be performed on Oracle E-Business Suite using the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)].
 This topic provides information on how to browse for outbound and inbound operations under the application-based view.